zhutao100/qwen-code/docs/users/support/troubleshooting.md

   - **Solution:**
     The update depends on how you installed Qwen Code:
     - If you installed `qwen` globally, check that your `npm` global binary directory is in your `PATH`.
 You can update using the command `npm install -g @qwen-code/qwen-code@latest`.
-    - If you are running `qwen` from source, ensure you are using the correct command to invoke it (e.g., `node packages/cli/dist/index.js ...`).
+    - If you are running `qwen` from source, ensure you are using the correct command to invoke it (e.g. `node packages/cli/dist/index.js ...`).
 To update, pull the latest changes from the repository, and then rebuild using the command `npm run build`.

 - **Error: `MODULE_NOT_FOUND` or import errors.**
   - **Cause:** Dependencies are not installed correctly, or the project hasn't been built.